Connecting to water and sewers

 - Two or more properties have been combined to form one single property.

 - A change in property usage, for example, you home has now become a business premises.

 If you have altered your home (or are planning to do so), it is important that you let us know.

 If you aren't named on Severn Trent Water bills to this property, we may contact you to provide evidence (such as a planning application) that you are acting on behalf of the tenant, landlord or owner.

 If you're a business, and need to let us know about any changes to your property; just contact your retailer who'll be able to help and provide advice.
 If you're not sure who your retailer is, just check your last bill.
-You can find more information about the open market for businesses here.

 Is your home connected right?